xlandscape/LandscapeModel-Core/COMPONENTS.md

 ## DepositionToPecSoil
-    Calculates the PEC soil from surface deposition by a simple homogeneous distribution of mass in the top soil layer.
+    Calculates the PEC soil from surface deposition by a simple homogeneous distribution of mass in the topsoil layer.

     INPUTS
     Deposition: The deposition on the soil surface.